edibotopic/edibotopic-website/content/blog/explaining/2024-08-17-note-system-native-vim-ctags.md

 	fi
 ```

-Now running `:make` in command mode within Vim will update the tags file.
+Now running `:make` in command mode within Vim will update the tags file
+after you add or remove sections.

 This command is recursive.
-If it is run in the home directory tags will be generated for sections in
+If it is run in the `notes` directory tags will be generated for sections in
 all child directories.
 In addition, if `:make` is run within a child directory the global tags
 file will be updated with any changes to the toc in that file.

+The value of navigating between TOC and sections with tags may be limited
+with a long TOC or if you are proficient with grepping.

 # Why do this?

 I have tried different note-taking tools and none have ever really stuck.
-Tools like Obsidian are undoubtedly fantastic but not if you want to primarily use Neo(Vim).
+Tools like Obsidian are fantastic but not if you want to primarily use Neo(Vim).

-Plugins that create Obsidian-like functionality, such as vimwiki and obsidian.nvim,
-have too many extra features that I dislike and — like Obsidian — can be quite opinionated in
-how notes should be structured.

 Using native Vim features it is possible to navigate rapidly through a set of notes.
 When supplemented a fuzzyfinder (not described here) the experience is quite snappy.
 It has the added benefit of not introducing overhead with loading, updating and maintaining plugins.

-This also helps ensure that the YouTube algorithm does not recommend more
-procrastination fuel by the note-taking and productivity movements on YouTube.

-# Next steps

-What's described here is a basic implementation.
-It doesn't review some of the other built-in functionality
-for ctags in Vim and it doesn't attempt to introduce much
-automation.

-It would be useful to create a global `links.md` file that is populated
-with links to every section throughout the notes.
-I wrote a script for that and deleted it by accident when organising my files!
-An important reminder to always version control everything.

-As notes files get more complex it's helpful to include a modeline at the bottom
-of each file to auto-fold content under each section header.

-Lastly, the simplicity of using such a system is greatly aided by the appropriate use
-of aliases and templates.
+This approach works well for small, self-contained notes, if you don't want to use additional plugins or software.
+For more larger sets of notes I generally resort to vimwiki.